Ghostkeeper/SettingsGuide/contributing.md

 * Don't use the compatibility mode of layer view.
 * Don't collage your screenshots.
 Use separate images for different effects, each with their own subtitle.
 * Don't write any text in PNG images.
 Use SVG images for that, if necessary with embedded PNG images.
+* Use an image editor to remove the background, shadow and build plate from your screenshots, to make it work if users have a dark theme.

 To adjust your Cura installation for easier screenshot making, the theme can be adjusted.
 In the file `resources/themes/cura-light/theme.json`, replace the three sections starting with `disabled_axis` with the following:
 ```